 There is no other figure to enter.

 No SAR or PAR…Why?

 It is impossible to identify exactly how an image should be adjusted, purely by playing the numbers game.
-It is easy to understand that anything that starts off as an analogue source should usually be displayed at 4:3, but how it has been created is an array of unknown variables.
-We also cannot revert the process.
+It is easy to understand that anything that starts off as an analogue source should usually be displayed at 4:3.
+However, how it has been created is an array of unknown variables.
+Also, we cannot revert the process.

 We cannot assume that a device has followed the ITU-601 specifications.
 We can’t go back in time and capture the event using a standard device.
 Any adjustments we make; we make on the pixels we have now.
 If precise measurements, speed or motion analysis is required, then a full assessment is required of the equipment, and adjustments may need to be completed manually.

 The Output Aspect Ratio is designed to allow the automatic adjustment of an images’ scale, to present an image with an aspect ratio closer to the original scene than that digitally captured, by accounting for the intended Display Aspect Ratio.

 So, if the source digital data is 704 x 480, and it is interlaced, it has originated from an analogue camera and signal.
 As such this should usually have an Output Aspect Ratio of 4:3.

 Choosing to adjust the Aspect Ratio, and then your method of Interpolation and which axis to retain (Height / Width) will be down to you.

 It is time to take a break, and consider some of the issues discussed.
 In our next post, ‘Using the Aspect Ratio Filter’, we will go into how all the Aspect Ratio information is displayed, the filter settings, the methods of interpolation, and some practical examples of its use.

 The fun part will be looking at how to achieve the final 4:3 Aspect Ratio.
 It is this stage that produces some interesting results!